Who Are the Stars in Your Life Story and Have You Thanked Them?

 We all have special people in our lives who have helped us through tough experiences, and they will forever have a special place in our hearts, even if we are not close to them now, or in touch with them anymore.
 Before it's too late, it's a good idea to look back at your life, remember them, and those moments that stand out to you.
 And then go back and thank them.

 Thanking them brings joy to both of you.
-It's all about having an "attitude of gratitude" but it helps others when they know they have helped you.
+It's all about having an "attitude of gratitude, really " but it helps others when they know they have helped you.
 Maybe they don't know how much they helped you.
 In this world, sometimes things just get so busy, we appreciate people but forget to tell them.
 Life's too short to let this chance slip by.

 1) The conductor of a Christian singing group I was in during my junior and senior year of high school, who auditioned me and let me join the New Life Singers.
 Being in this group changed my life in so many positive ways.
 It helped deepen my Christian faith.
 It helped me find a group of peers who loved and accepted me for who I was, therefore raising my self-esteem.
 It helped me to gain self-confidence.
 It gave me the opportunity to travel the New England states and Europe giving concerts and encouraging others in their Christian walk.
 Thank you, Chuck Hellier.